-After spending 8 days in Montenegro, we decided to make a short 48-hour trip out of our stop in Dubrovnik, Croatia before we boarded our flight back to New York.
+After spending 8 days in Montenegro, we decided to make a short 48-hour trip out of our final stop in Dubrovnik, Croatia before boarding our flight back to New York.
 Since we only had a short amount of time in this historical city, I organized our itinerary to fit in as many historical sites, one-of-a-kind experiences and top-notch restaurants as physically possible.
-Read on to see what we saw, did and where we ate during our 48 hours in Dubrovnik.
+Read on to see how to spend 48 hours in Dubrovnik, Croatia.

 Things to Know: Dubrovnik is significantly more expensive than the majority of Croatian cities, so expect to spend a bit more here, especially if you’re dining and shopping in the Old Town.

 Check into your Airbnb.